rubyonjets/jets/docs/_docs/extras/deploy-stagger.md

 In other words, your Jets application is creating so many Lambda functions in parallel that it is hitting internal AWS Lambda EC2 rate limits.

-Other users have [reported](https://forums.aws.amazon.com/thread.jspa?threadID=240384) running into this limit intermittently: [Rate Limit Exceeded?](https://community.rubyonjets.com/t/rate-limit-exceeded/257)  Interestingly, testing a Jets application with over 200 Lambda functions was not enough to trigger this internal rate limit.
+Other users have [reported](https://forums.aws.amazon.com/thread.jspa?threadID=240384) running into this limit intermittently: [Rate Limit Exceeded?](https://community.rubyonjets.com/t/rate-limit-exceeded/257)  Interestingly, testing a Jets application with over 200 Lambda functions *without* staggering was still not enough to trigger this internal rate limit.

 ![](/img/docs/extras/deploy-stagger-lambda-functions.png)